lemniskett/archbox/README.md

 ### Removing chroot enviroment
 **IMPORTANT**, Make sure you've unmounted everything in chroot enviroment, it's better to remove the init script and reboot to unmount everything. if you can't reboot for some reason, do :
 ```
-/usr/local/share/archbox/bin/archboxinit stop
+archbox -u
 ```
-, then do :
+then do :
 ```
 mount
 ```